Delaware

 Policy Changes Affecting Delaware Residents

 In January 2024, Ring eliminated its Request for Assistance feature, which had allowed police to request footage directly from users through the Neighbors app.
-As of 2025, Ring partnered with Axon to create a new system that allows officers to request footage through Axon's evidence management platform, effectively creating a similar mechanism.
+As of 2025, Ring partnered with Axon to create a new voluntary system where officers can send Community Requests for footage through Axon's evidence management platform.
+Sharing is opt-in, and Ring does not identify residents who decline to participate.

 Emergency Disclosure